rednafi/backtick/README.md

 Naturally, we went for Celery's `task.apply_async(at=<datetime>)` function but that suffers from one major gotcha: it keeps the schedule logs in memory and loses the scheduled tasks whenever the workers are restarted.
-This also causes a situation where future task cancellation doesn't work if the worker loses its working memory.
+This also causes a situation where future task cancellation doesn't work if the associated workers lose their working memory.

 To avoid this, Celery doc recommends propping up a persistent worker that'll save the worker state in a file on the disk.
 This whole setup feels janky and goes against the